-(We're tackling book organization in general in Week #26 of the Challenge.)
+Note: We're tackling book organization in general later in the Challenge.

 Above, in step 4 I told you to create a storage and organizing system for your tried and true recipes, but I didn't give you much guidance on which system to choose.
 The reason is there are lots of systems you can choose from, and they can all work.
 Here is a brief run down of some of the major ones to consider, so you can choose the one right for you to use in the Organize Recipes Challenge.

 Use disposable sleeves for your iPad or similar

 electronic device to keep them safe from splatters